Updated for The War Within pre-patch – 8/17/24. Mythic Loot section to be updated soon.

 If you’ve made it to the Mythic team, feel free to cheer in celebration and pat yourself on the back.
 Just be careful – even though you’ve made the team, that doesn’t mean you should relax and take your spot for granted.
 You should be constantly striving for reasonable perfection.

 If someone else in the group manages to significantly beat your damage despite having the same experience or gear, you should be doing everything in your power to improve.
 This is more imperative if they are running the same spec or build as you.
-And if they’re relatively new to the spec or are comparatively undergeared, then you really need to consider changing things up to improve your performance, or they may surpass you.
+Don’t look at these people as competition: we’re all on the same side.
+Perhaps you can work with them to figure out where you’re going wrong!

-It’s also important to note that playing a top tier class does not guarantee your spot on the team, though obviously high damage can help (though it’s important to note that high damage doesn’t make up for mechanical failure).
+It’s also important to note that playing a top tier class does not guarantee your spot on the team, though obviously high damage can help.
 That said, getting carried by your spec should not be your goal as a mythic raider, either.
 If you’re playing something top tier, you should be on top of the meters and matching others of the same spec.
 If you are parsing poorly, it means that all it will take is one round of nerfs to put your spot on the team in jeopardy.
 Don’t get complacent with thinking that you can coast along for the rest of the tier, or expansion, without further effort on your part.

 Furthermore, gear should never be blamed for something rotation or mechanics can fix.
 If gear is the first thing you jump to as to why you’re underperforming, you’ve probably grown complacent.